jechunan/JechunAn.github.io/README.md

 Special Education Program, Dept. of Educational Psychology

 # Bio
-description              : &description "Jechun's research focuses on integrating literacy assessment into data-informed instructional systems to support teachers working with students who experience significant difficulties in literacy (reading and writing) and language.
-Ultimately, Jechun's research goal is to develop equitable and instructionally meaningful approaches that improve literacy outcomes for diverse learners."
+My research focuses on integrating literacy assessment into data-informed instructional systems to support teachers working with students who experience significant difficulties in literacy (reading and writing) and language.
+Ultimately, Jechun's research goal is to develop equitable and instructionally meaningful approaches that improve literacy outcomes for diverse learners.